 While no flowers are blooming in our frozen, sometimes snow-covered garden this time of year, migratory ducks and geese are active on the river outside our home.
 We frequently see bald eagles hunting.

-The sun enters Capricorn on the Winter Solstice (first day of Yule) on December 21st (2020 and 2021).
+The sun enters Capricorn on the Winter Solstice (first day of Yule) on December 21st, 2022.